IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc admin user show <%=ph :user_id%>
 ```

+#### Command Parameters

+**Command Parameters** are typically mandatory values for a command, such as resource creation data.

+> [!NOTE]
+> It could also have been designed as an option.
+> But since it is mandatory and typically these data do not need to be set in a configuration file, it is better designed as a Command Parameter, rather than as an additional specific option.
+> The advantages of using a **Command Parameter** instead of an option for the same are that the command line is shorter (no option name, just the position), the value is clearly mandatory and position clearly indicates its role.
+> [Extended Values](#extended-value-syntax) syntax is supported, so it is possible to retrieve a value from the configuration file (using `@preset:`) or environment variable (using `@env:`).

+If a **Command Parameter** begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended-value-syntax)), or use the `--` separator (see below).

+A few **Command Parameters** are optional, they are always located at the end of the command line.

 #### Enumerations

 **Enumerations** are arguments that must match a value from a predefined list in a given context.